Lahma712/Mandelbrot-Generator/README.md

    Enter the lightness value for the colors (smaller is darker)

-       White glow (positive integer between 0-20 f.ex):
+       White glow (positive integer between 0-10 f.ex):

 Enter a value for a white glow effect around the boundaries.
 NOTE: Increasing this value excessively makes color stripes more visible.
 To compensate this,  increase the iteration depth.
-Don`t use glow on zoomed in renderings, it will be too bright to see anything!
+Glow may be beneficial on zoomed in greyscale images as it increases contrast.

    <b><em>If "n"</em></b>